MSVelan/ridesync-t11-ssd/README.md

 - Validators are applied with `collMod` after seeding, so they govern new writes rather than the documents already loaded.
 - Tested against MongoDB 8.0.
+- Only `Completed Trips` count as Revenue
+- The ammount is debited when the trip is requested.